yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 ## Prerequisites

 - A working installation of FreeBSD
-- BeagleBone Green with a 4GB micro-SD card, a serial cable, and a compatible wireless USB adapter
+- BeagleBone Green with a 4GB micro-SD card, a serial cable and Internet connection
 - An addressable LED RGB strip, this project uses [Sparkfun APA102](https://www.sparkfun.com/products/14015)

 # Steps